Stress and Trauma

 Students will be able to apply:

-designing a study, writing a research proposal, giving a brief empirical presentation, teamwork during small group assignments.
+designing an experimental stress study, writing a study (experiment) proposal, giving a brief empirical presentation, teamwork during small group assignments.

 - D.M.J.
 Hernaus